Endless-Lemniscate/Habits/README.md

 # Habits
 Android application for tracking habits.
-This is a sample android Clean Architecture app written in Kotlin with MVVM pattern
+This is a sample android Clean Architecture app written in Kotlin with MVVM pattern This work was done as a test task for applying for a job in a [Doubletapp](https://doubletapp.ai)

 ## Offline-first sync strategy
 Each habit has additional field **STATUS** which can take following values: